Types of Aviation Safety Culture

 2 – Chart to Monitor Safety Culture Behavior

 What are the employees in your safety management system doing when the boss isn’t watching?
 Are they following prescribed safety procedures?
-Employees who take shortcuts with tasks or prescribed procedures are unsafe employees.
+Employees who take shortcuts with tasks or prescribed procedures are unsafe.
 Safety management’s safety efforts depend on the assumption that employees are following prescribed behavior.

 There are three important parts of safety behavior:

 - How do employees behave in regard to prescribed safety policies/procedures?

 - Do employees value safe behavior above personal differences?

 - How do employees behave when no one is watching?